gclssvglx/python-workshop/slides.md

 # Use the right tools

-- `pyenv` - for Python and dependency versioning
+- `pyenv` - for Python language and dependency versioning
 - `venv` - the Python virtual environment
 - `pip` - the Python package manager
 - `unittest` - the test module that's included in the Python standard library
 - `coverage` - a code coverage tool
-- `pylint` - your code should conform to [PEP-8 - the Python Style Guide](https://peps.python.org/pep-0008) - this helps you keep it that way
+- `pylint` - your code should conform to [PEP-8 - the Python Style Guide](https://peps.python.org/pep-0008)

 ---